Crosswalk.com

 The beast of John’s vision had not yet risen out of the sea.
 Christians today would say that he might be alive right now, a boy just growing into manhood, or he might even be ruling a city, state, or country; but the prophecy has not been fulfilled.

-Alternative Mark Mentioned in Scripture
+Alternative Marks Mentioned in Scripture

-Storms evokes Old Testament imagery suggestive of a “seal” such as the kind one would press into wax to close an official document, or “of the Roman ruler’s head on coins.”
+Old Testament imagery is suggestive of a “seal” such as the kind one would press into wax to close an official document, or “of the Roman ruler’s head on coins.”
 The third beast will initiate economic separation which will force people to pledge allegiance and receive an economic “stamp of approval” or be cut-off from all services: food, gas stations, medical help, etc.

 Consider the chaos and pain experienced by those who live without the medicines they need or without immediate medical attention in an emergency.
-Christians will suffer and must be willing to do so because God will allow the beast “to exercise his authority.”
-During this time, however, “many will come to faith in the Lord Jesus Christ” even at “the cost of [...] their life.”
+Christians will suffer and must be willing to do so because God will allow the beast to exercise his authority.
+During this time, however, many will come to faith in the Lord Jesus Christ even at the cost of their life.

 The reward will be in the mark that matters most; that is, the writing of their names in the Book of Life.
-Those who die by the Beast’s sword will live eternally in heaven for they are the ones “who were inscribed in the book of life before the world began.”
+Those who die by the Beast’s sword will live eternally in heaven for they are the ones who were inscribed in the book of life before the world began.
 This is the relevant mark for Christians, blotting out any tattoo Satan might cause us to wear before our temporal lives come to an end.

 When it comes to the final tribulation in which rebels are beheaded, will it matter to Satan if those rebels choose Christ over him?
 Jesus said, “He who is not with me is against me” (Matthew 12:30).
 In other words, worshiping another god is the same thing as saying “yes” to Satan.
 Helping a Christian, on the other hand, might change things “for whoever is not against us is for us” (Mark 9:40).